-"Assessing the operational factors that contribute to injuries, motor vehicle accidents and redlight violations and the efforts to improve performance, where necessary."
+"Assess the operational factors that contribute to injuries (e.g., motor vehicle accidents) and the efforts to improve performance, where necessary."

 - LIPA conducted monthly reviews of PSEG Long Island's safety metrics via the Scorecard process.
-Additionally, LIPA conducts an in-depth quarterly independent verification and validation ("IV&V") process for PSEG Long Island's quantitative safety metrics, as described in the Quarterly Performance Metric Report. - In August 2022, there was a fatality involving a PSEG Long Island contractor while working on the Transmission & Distribution system.
-This fatality resulted in PSEG Long Island failing to meet the Serious Injury Incident Rate ("SIIR") metric target. - As part of its IV&V process, LIPA reviewed PSEG Long Island's motor vehicle accident rate and red-light violation performance.
-PSEG Long Island's performance has improved by approximately 55% for both measures, resulting in a 2022 YTD Motor Vehicle Accident Rate performance of 6.96, compared to the top decile peer benchmark of 6.93. - The LIPA IV&V of PSEG Long Island's safety oversight and practices extended to contractors and foreign crews during storm restoration activities indicates that additional work is required in this area; specifically, around virtual training documentation of individual contactor attendees. - The LIPA IV&V of the Electric Safety Standards pilot program included meeting with both the New York State Department of Public Service ("DPS") and PSEG Long Island to review current practices and compliance.
-An expanded pilot program proposal will be considered for 2023.
+Additionally, LIPA conducts an in-depth quarterly independent verification and validation ("IV&V") process for PSEG Long Island's quantitative safety metrics, as described in the Quarterly Performance Metric Report. - As part of its IV&V process, LIPA reviewed PSEG Long Island's motor vehicle accident (MVA) rate and red-light violation performance.
+PSEG Long Island's MVA rate performance spiked from 6.87 in 2023 to 9.36 in 2024, versus top decile and quartile benchmarks of 6.70 and 8.09, respectively.
+However, red-light violation performance, a motor vehicle accident safety leading indicator, has improved year-over-year from 2023 to 2024 by 18%.
+PSEG Long Island continues to administer and expand its driver safety training programs and utilization of technology to ensure consistently safe driver practices. - The LIPA IV&V of PSEG Long Island's safety oversight and practices extended to contractors and foreign crews during storm restoration activities indicates that additional work is required in this area; specifically, around virtual training documentation of individual contactor attendees.

+• LIPA's oversight for implementation of the 2024 Electric Safety Standards program included meeting with both the New York State Department of Public Service ("DPS") and PSEG Long Island to review current practices and compliance.
+The first annual report titled: "2024 Stray Voltage Testing and Facility Inspection Program" was filed on February 18, 2025 with the NYS DPS detailing the results for the 2024 program.